 You don’t need to worry about watering the plants on a consistent basis, nor do you need to focus on maintaining them after every few days.

-However, over time, you might notice that your cactus is turning yellow.
+However, over time, you might notice that your cactus is turning yellow or brown.
 This is a disturbing sign because cacti are supposed to be green in color.

 Despite the fact that taking care of the plant is incredibly easy, you should know that there are going to be instances where the plant might not survive at all.
 This primarily depends on a mix of conditions.

 There’s hardly anything more disheartening than watching your beloved plant die before your very eyes, especially one that is so easy to care for.
 There are many reasons why your cactus might start turning yellow.

 Here are a few of the major reasons that you should know about, and what you can do to fix them.

 Inadequate lighting is a serious problem in many houses, and your cactus might not survive without it.
 When you talk about the cactus plant, you should know that there is such a thing as too much light or too little.

 Depending on the type of species, the amount of light required by your plant is going to vary.